-The biggest threat to historic and cultural resources due to drought is to the long-standing farms existing in the Eastern Region.
+Historic and cultural resources are susceptible to drought because of the long-standing, multi-generational farms that exist in the Eastern Region.
 Past droughts have threatened to bankrupt farmers and ranchers and alter the farming tradition in the State.
+This pattern holds true within each participating jurisdiction, unless specified otherwise in the jurisdiction-specific annexes.

-Environmental losses from drought are associated with decreases in air and water quality, forest and range fires, degradation of landscape quality, loss of biodiversity, soil erosion, and damage to plants, animals, and wildlife habitat.
+Susceptibility of natural resources to droughts most commonly associated with plants, animals, and wildlife habitat; and air and water quality; forest and range fires; degradation of landscape quality; loss of biodiversity; and soil erosion.
 Some of the effects are short-term and conditions quickly return to normal following the end of the drought.
 Other environmental effects linger for some time or may even become permanent.
 Wildlife habitat, for example, may be degraded through the loss of wetlands, lakes, and vegetation.
-However, many species will eventually recover from this temporary aberration.
-The degradation of landscape quality, including increased soil erosion, may lead to a more permanent loss of biological productivity.
+However, many species will eventually recover from this temporary aberration, and may even depend on it.
+The degradation of landscape quality, including increased soil erosion, may lead to a more permanent loss of biological productivity, soil loss during the dust bowl years is a notable example.
 Although environmental losses are difficult to quantify, growing public awareness and concern for environmental quality has forced public officials to focus greater attention and resources on these effects.